akohlbecker/kafka-connect-jdbc/README.md

-# Kafka Connect JDBC Connector
+# Kafka Connect JDBC Connector with Filemaker

 *This project is a fork of the official confluent `kafka-connect-jdbc` project that extends the latter by the Filemaker JDBC dialect (v16 - v19)*